1980s professional wrestling boom: NWA competes with WWF

-Jim Crockett, also envisioning a nationwide promotion, absorbed several other NWA members into a single entity known as Jim Crockett Promotions (JCP).
+Jim Crockett, also envisioning a nationwide promotion, absorbed several other NWA members into a single entity, JCP.
 In 1986, he renamed JCP "NWA World Championship Wrestling".
 He would acquire several more promotions, including some non-NWA members, in the following year.
 By late 1987, Crockett's ownership of so many NWA affiliates, coupled with his continued presidency of the NWA, gave him considerable power.
 However, Crockett's spending had left JCP indebted, with the promotion facing a $5 million deficit.
 Crockett's attempt to generate revenue with the broadcast of the highly promoted Starrcade pay-per-view in late 1987 was thwarted by McMahon, who held his Survivor Series pay-per-view on the same day.
 The WWF threatened to cancel their contracts with cable companies that dared to carry Starrcade.
 As a result, only five cable companies opted to remain loyal to Crockett, which gave them only an $80,000 profit after expenses.
 A similar situation arose in January 1988, when Crockett's Bunkhouse Stampede pay-per-view was counter-programmed by the inaugural Royal Rumble, which aired for free on the USA Network.
 On November 21, 1988, Crockett was obliged to sell his promotion to Ted Turner.
 Under the ownership of Turner, the promotion was rechristened World Championship Wrestling (WCW).
 After years of financial turmoil and the constant changing of bookers, WCW would resume competition with McMahon's WWF when former AWA commentator Eric Bischoff was appointed as the promotion's Executive Vice President.